ethereum-optimism/optimism/glossary.md

 L1 re-orgs can happen because of network conditions or attacks.
 L2 re-orgs are a consequence of L1 re-orgs, mediated via [L2 chain derivation][derivation].

-## Precompiled Contract ("Precompile")
+## Predeployed Contract ("Predeploy")
-[precompile]: /glossary.md#precompiled-contract-precompile

-A contract that exists on chain but consumes no storage, and whose invocation does not need to result in the execution of EVM bytecode.
-Instead, its behaviour is defined by specification.

-Ethereum L1 precompiles are specified in Appendix E of the [yellow paper][yellow].
+[predeploy]: /glossary.md#predeployed-contract-predeploy

+A contract that was deployed on-chain at genesis (i.e. at the start of the chain).

-Optimistic Ethereum exposes all of Ethereum's precompiles, and adds the following precompiles:
+Optimistic Ethereum has the following pre-compiles:

-- [L1 Attributes Precompiled Contract][l1-attr-precompile]
+- [L1 Attributes Predeployed Contract][l1-attr-predeploy]

 --------------------------------------------------------------------------------